gushamilton/ukb_sero_mix/06_PATHOGEN_BAYESIAN_REGRESSION.md

 ## Next Steps

 * Inspect posterior summaries (`summary(fit)`) to see which antigens carry the most weight.
-* Run posterior predictive checks: `pp_check(fit)`.
-* Remove subsampling and run on full UKB cohort before feeding phenotypes into Quickdraws GWAS.
-* Compare seroprevalence estimates across different thresholds.
+* Compare seroprevalence estimates with Butler-Laporte paper results.
 * Use CI width to identify individuals with uncertain classifications.
+* Run GWAS with both weighted and unweighted approaches to assess power gains.
+* Compare performance across different serostatus thresholds.